DJI Mini 3 Pro review: our new favorite travel drone

 Always on the lookout for obstacles, the Mini 3 Pro has three sets of binocular optical sensors that scan forward, behind and beneath the drone.
 Mason Marsh

-The sub-250 gram drone market is flooded with flying toys, but today’s launch of the DJI Mini 3 Pro is giving us a travel- aerial marvel with 3-way obstacle avoidance, a bigger and brighter camera, and a flight time beyond 40 minutes.
+The sub-250 gram drone market is flooded with flying toys, but today’s launch of the DJI Mini 3 Pro is giving us a travel-friendly marvel with 3-way obstacle avoidance, a bigger and brighter camera, and a flight beyond 40 minutes.
 The Mini 3 Pro punches well above its weight class with some seriously impressive performance and a few clever tricks.
 In our tests, we found the tiny drone’s endurance, versatility, and image quality a strong step up from the Mini 2, but whether or not it deserves the “Pro” label is up in the air.

 What’s New?